César Cedeño: St. Louis Cardinals

-On August 29, 1985, he was traded for an outfielder named Mark Jackson to the St. Louis Cardinals, where he hit .434 with six home runs in 28 games, and arguably provided the necessary power for his new team to outpace the New York Mets to reach the playoffs.
+On August 29, 1985, he was traded to the St. Louis Cardinals for Mark Jackson.
+With St. Louis he hit .434 with six home runs in 28 games, and arguably provided the necessary power for his new team to outpace the New York Mets to reach the playoffs.
 With only one month left in the season, Cedeño had the Cardinals' longest hitting streak during their 1985 season.
 He then played at first base to replace the injured Jack Clark in the final regular season games, and played in the outfield in the playoffs to help replace the injured Vince Coleman.

+He finished his combined 1985 season by playing in 111 games while batting .291 with 14 stolen bases.
 Cedeno was granted free agency on November 12, 1985.

 Los Angeles Dodgers

 Cedeño finished his career with the Dodgers and played his final game on June 2, 1986.

 Estrellas Orientales

 In between, Cedeño played six seasons for the Estrellas Orientales club of the Dominican Winter League, and reinforced the Tigres del Licey in the 1972 Caribbean Series.
 He later played with the Gold Coast Suns of the Senior Professional Baseball Association in its 1989 inaugural season.